Crystal-Solutions/who-we-are/README.md

 Pranidhith Munasinghe
 130385K
-I'm a second year undergraduate of the Department of CSE
+I'm a final year undergraduate of the Department of CSE